lcn2/polite.english.words/SECURITY.md

 As this is just a list of words, what possible security issues could there be?

-If you feel there is a security problem, then [open an issue](https://github.com/lcn2/polite.english.words/issues) describing what you believe to be an issue.
+If you feel there is a security problem, then click on: "[Open a draft security advisory](https://github.com/lcn2/polite.english.words/security/advisories/new)"